corrode/corrode.github.io/content/blog/simple/index.md

 There's a prejudice that simple code is slow.
 Quite the contrary!
 It turns out many effective algorithms are surprisingly simple.
-In fact, some of the simplest algorithms we discovered are also the most efficient.
+In fact, some of the simplest algorithms we've discovered are also the most efficient.

-Take quicksort or path tracing for example.
+Take quicksort or path tracing, for example.
 Both can be written down in a handful of lines and described in a few sentences.

 Here's an ad-hoc version of quicksort in Rust: